jenlesamuel/news_aggregator/README.md

 ### 8. Populate News Articles by Running The Laravel Scheduler

-To run the Laravel scheduler manually, run the command below:
+The `backend` service already has cron configured inside its container and a cron entry to run Laravel's scheduled tasks to scrape news.
+However, to run the Laravel scheduler manually, run the command below:

 ```bash
 docker-compose exec backend php artisan schedule:run
 ```
-This command will run the task once.
-Run the command multiple times to populate more articles.

 ### 9. Stopping the Application